 By default, we have four workflow statuses: writing, editorial review, approved for publishing, and completed.

-Editing a Workflow Status
+How to Edit a Workflow Status

 You can edit a workflow status by clicking its corresponding pencil icon.